 - Send fiat currency direct from XLM or other tokens to any Clic Banking wallet

 Clic wallet is currently available on the Google Play Store, with an iPhone version under development.
 The wallet is being developed by Clic.world, a project looking to build a worldwide connected financial eco-system.
-Read more about this up and coming Stellar asset manager here.
+Read more about this up-and-coming Stellar digital asset manager here.

 A wallet solution created by Stronghold, a financial services platform that enables payments, trading, and USD reserves using products like Stronghold USD (platform’s stablecoin) and their platform APIs.